Get access to an advanced food database and let our carb calculator do the work for you.

 And to really get the calculation method under your skin means understanding carbohydrates and adjusting your insulin doses accordingly.

-Hedia is your personal diabetes assistant, that calculates the carbs in your meal for you – and based on this, your current blood glucose level and your insulin sensitivity, Hedia will give you an insulin recommendation.
+Hedia Diabetes Assistant (HDA) is your personal diabetes assistant that calculates the carbs in your meal for you.
+Those carbs – together with your current blood glucose level, and your insulin sensitivity – will allow the app to give you an insulin recommendation.

-When downloading Hedia to your phone, and creating your own personal user, you tell us:
+When downloading HDA to your phone, and creating your own personal user, you tell us:

 If you use an insulin pen with half-unit precision or whole-unit precision or a pump

-Which units you use to measure your blood glucose level (mmol/L or mg/dL)
+Which unit you use to measure your blood glucose level (mmol/L or mg/dL)

 Your insulin-to-carb ratio (your doctor will tell you this, alternatively you can use the 500 rule)